 - don't lose time by sending the paper around to journal after journal

 - cascading ("portable") peer-review and manuscript transfer is beneficial for the author if an article has been rejected by a specific editor/journal on grounds of relevance, fit (scope), or importance, i.e. if the reviewers and/or editor have indicated that the manuscript is in principle publishable but not strong enough for a high-impact journal or a better fit for another journal.
 Authors need to understand that a high-impact journal like J Med Internet Res (the flagship JMIR journal) needs to be selective and cannot publish the n-th feasibility/pilot/usability study or needs assessment for an app.
-In many cases, the paper may then be reframed (e.g. as research protocol or methods paper) and would be acceptable for JMIR Res Protoc or another sister journal that publishes more formative work.
+In many cases, the paper may then be reframed (e.g. as research protocol or methods paper) and would be acceptable for JMIR Res Protoc, JMIR Formative Res or another sister journal that publishes more formative work.
+You should "save" the high-impact journals for your best "final results" papers (see also Where (in which journals) should I publish what, and what should be my research and publication strategy to maximize impact and dissemination of my ehealth/mhealth/digital medicine research?).
 By using the manuscript transfer option, authors save time as they don't not have to go through a new submission process at another publisher, and by not having to wait for new reviews.

 - another advantage for the author is that the submission date does not change (i.e. we publish the original submission date rather than the transfer date as "Date Submitted" within the paper), which can be important for priority claims of ideas.
 If authors were to withdraw and resubmit the paper elsewhere, the submission date would obviously change.

 We never transfer a paper to a higher-priced journal, so in general the APF of the journal we refer it to is lower.
-However, the APF of that new journal is still applicable.
+The APF of that new journal is applicable.
 If the new journal has a submission fee, then the submission fee (but not the APF) is waived.